 Well I'm still here.
 Several years have passed.
 I am obviously here for a reason.
 I've missed out been shot at, fighting off knife attacks, a car crash, blinded by locusts, being skewered by an oryx, eaten by monkeys, tossed in the air by a Cape Buffalo, and avoiding being shot down by Russian fighter jets and a number of other close calls.

 In 2019 I had a stroke.
 It hit me out of the blue.
 It incapacitated me and continues to do so.
 Some days are better than others.
 I am lucky though, so much luckier than some.
-I can walk and carry out much of what I could do before though now I tire easily.
+I can walk and carry out much of what I could do before though now I tire easily (Post Stroke Fatigue messes up my every day).
 Although I could have done without the stroke it led to me getting to know the most wonderful woman...so its not all bad,

 Am I accident prone?
 No way.
 I have just lived my life and continue to do so.